Royal jelly: Composition

 Royal jelly is 67% water, 12.5% protein, 11% simple sugars (monosaccharides), 6% fatty acids and 3.5% 10-hydroxy-2-decenoic acid (10-HDA).
 It also contains trace minerals, antibacterial and antibiotic components, pantothenic acid (vitamin B5), pyridoxine (vitamin B6) and trace amounts of vitamin C, but none of the fat-soluble vitamins: A, D, E or K.

 Proteins

 Major royal jelly proteins (MRJPs) are a family of proteins secreted by honey bees.
 The family consists of nine proteins, of which MRJP1 (also called royalactin), MRJP2, MRJP3, MRJP4, and MRJP5 are present in the royal jelly secreted by worker bees.
 MRJP1 is the most abundant, and largest in size.
 The five proteins constitute 83–90% of the total proteins in royal jelly.
-Royal jelly has been used in traditional medicine since ancient times, and the MRJPs are shown to be the main medicinal components.
 They are synthesised by a family of nine genes (mrjp genes), which are in turn members of the yellow family of genes such as in the fruitfly (Drosophila) and bacteria.
-They are attributed to be involved in differential development of queen larva and worker larvae, thus establishing division of labour in the bee colony.
+They are involved in differential development of queen larvae and worker larvae, thus establishing division of labour in the bee colony.